 The description given on a website describes it spot on: ‘You will be travelling to a very remote and sparsely inhabited part of the planet, its part of the sheer beauty of it but also means there are no shops, services or anything apart from the limited no. of accommodation options.’.

-Once I got over the shock that I am in isolated territory again, I can begin to enjoy the beauty.
+Once I got over the shock that I was in isolated territory again, I began to enjoy the beauty.

 On this adventure, I am travelling with five others.
-An Austrian/Italian couple, a French couple who have already been travelling for 10 months, and a ‘black sheep’ brit, who has been living in the Brazilian rainforest for her work, along with our driver who speaks no English.
+An Austrian/Italian couple, a French couple who have already been travelling for 10 months straight, and a ‘black-sheep’ brit, who has been living in the Brazilian rainforest for her work, along with our driver who speaks no English.

 We are very happy with our driver, he was pleasant, kept us safe and made sure we are fed!